Understanding the Dative Case in Slovak for English Speakers

 - After certain prepositions that require the dative case.

-- With some adjectives and verbs that govern the dative case.
+- With some verbs that govern the dative case.

 - To express age or time in some contexts.

-The endings for the dative case vary depending on the gender and number of the noun.
+The endings for the dative case depend on the gender and number of the noun.
 Here is a simplified overview:

 - Masculine animate nouns often end with -ovi or -u.